jitendra-sudo/EasyRent/README.md

 ## Directory Structure
     my-app/
-    ├─ frontend/
     │  ├─ components/
     │  ├─ assets/
     │  ├─ utils/
     │  ├─ ...

-## Video Walkthrough of the Project
-_Attach a short video walkthrough demonstrating all features (1-3 minutes)._

-## Video Walkthrough of the Codebase
-_Attach a short video walkthrough explaining the code structure (1-5 minutes)._

 ## Features
 - **Maintenance Request System:** Tenants can submit requests with issue details, urgency, and attachments.